 6.1 Drugs Education

-- The school provides drugs education in the following way: - PSHEE Curriculum for Year 6-8 - The school uses the following external support and guidance to deliver its drugs education programme: - PSHEE Association
+- The school provides drugs education in the following way: Through our RWE and Science lessons.
+These are taught by the class teacher. - The school uses the following external support and guidance to deliver its drugs education programme:

+PSHE Association